ganeti/ganeti/doc/index.rst

 In order to install Ganeti, follow the instructions contained in the :doc:`install`.

-If you are an experience user, the content of the :doc:`install-quick` should be enough.
+If you are an experienced user, the content of the :doc:`install-quick` should be enough.

 Instructions for upgrading an existing installation to the latest version of